-Technology even enables search, customization, and personalization for customers, which is fast becoming an obligatory feature expected from any e-commerce venture looking to succeed.
+Technology also enables enhanced search, customization, and personalization, which are fast becoming “must-have” capabilities for e-commerce success.
 As technology becomes more advanced and sophisticated over time, its role reaches critical levels of importance in the e-commerce value chain.

 Here are the five emerging technologies that will impact e-commerce the most.

 Mobile devices have changed the way we live in radical ways, contributing to every aspect of our daily existence, becoming an integral tool for day-to-day living.
 According to trade analysts, 90% of all people keep their mobile phone within reach at all times.
 And as mobile penetration increases, along with better quality services, this trend is assured to grow.

 And with the rolling out of 4G connectivity in mobile networks, users the world over are beginning to experience a faster and more reliable mobile internet experience – which in turn is giving rise to mobile commerce.

 In 2016, companies such as German online retailer Zalando had 90% of sales via its mobile app, while UK’s Shop Direct achieved 62% of total sales on the mobile platform.
 This trend is leading to the launch of new e-commerce apps, as e-tailers are encouraging their customers to shop via mobile-based apps.
 Not only does the mobile strategy give e-tailers a direct sales channel between the e-tailer and the customer, but it also acts as a branding tool that is perennially close to the customer.